Qarik-Group/concourse-tutorial/docs/basics/basic-pipeline.md

+description: Our first look at a 'hello world' Concourse pipeline.
+image_path: /images/job-hello-world.gif

 # Basic Pipeline

 1% of tasks that Concourse runs are via `fly execute`.
 99% of tasks that Concourse runs are within "pipelines".